MingzhenY/Projects/Awari/README.md

 After Play(), included in each move is the number of stones sowed and captured.
 For example, F3X1 means sowed 3 stones, captured 1 stones.

-If After Play(), a move ends with '|', it means that the player has additional turns.
+If After Play(), a ends starts with '|', it means that the player has additional turns.
 So a move has 3 parts:

 * ActualMove

-* MoveInfo
+* MoveInfo(Optional)

-* does the player has another turn)
+* does the player has another turn

 After Expanding, MCT->Moves stores moves with all the information.